astrolytics-io/nucleus-analytics/README.md

 #### Tracking with data

-Optionially, you can add extra information to your tracked events.
+You can also add extra information to tracked events, as a JSON object.

 Properties can either **numbers**, **strings** or **booleans**.

-Nucleus doesn't support nested properties or arrays at the moment.
+Nested properties or arrays aren't supported at the moment.

 Example